Introducing PCVARK and their malicious ad blockers

 Update (2023-06-01): With an increased sample I was able to find some more extensions.
 Also, Lukas Andersson did some research into manipulated extension ratings in Chrome Web Store and pointed out that other extensions exhibited similar patterns in their review.
 With his help I was able to identify yet another variant of this malicious code and a bunch more malicious extensions.
 So now we are at 34 malicious extensions and 87 million users.

-Update (2023-06-02): Google removed one more extension, so only eight extensions remain now.
+Update (2023-06-02): All but eight of these extensions have been removed from Chrome Web Store.
 These eight extensions are considerably different from the rest, so I published a follow-up blog post discussing the technical aspects here.

 Malicious code in PDF Toolbox extension